The Seattle Times Store | Art & Photo Prints

 • A child and her mother spend their afternoon catching rays and enjoying the beach near Golden Garden Park.
 (Chien-Chi Chang / The Seattle Times, 1990)

-• You never know what you might see on a hike.
-This is a barred owl, sitting on a downed tree’s roots above the pond at the Woodland Garden section of the Washington Park Arboretum, looking for prey.
-Known also as hoot owls, barred owls are native to the northern East Coast but have expanded their territory to the West Coast, including Washington.
+• A barred owl, sits on a downed tree’s roots above the pond at the Woodland Garden section of the Washington Park Arboretum.
 (Steve Ringman / The Seattle Times)

 • Maples are already in full flower at the Seattle Japanese Garden.
 (Steve Ringman / The Seattle Times)